watari3/GitBucket-Wiki/API-WebHook.md

 The gitbucket api/webhook is designed for compatibility of [the GitHub's it](https://developer.github.com/v3/).

-The API enpoints are reachable under: `http(s)://yourgitbucket/api/v3`
+The API endpoints are reachable under: `http(s)://yourgitbucket/api/v3`

 Gitbucket does not implement fully the GitHub API/webhook and respects only a subset of parameters.
 If you find some behavior difference from GitHub, it can be a Gitbucket's bug or a feature not yet implemented :).